 Gifts from pharmaceutical companies or medical device manufacturers create incentives to employ a medicine or device which would not otherwise have been prescribed or used.
 Material conflicts of interest may also arise when continuing education events or scientific studies are financed by pharmaceutical companies.
 Recommendations on «Collaboration between the medical profession and industry» were first published by the SAMS in 2002, focusing on the areas of clinical research; basic and postgraduate medical training and continuing medical education; and acceptance of payments in cash or in kind.

-Various developments which have occurred since the guidelines were last revised in 2012 now call for a comprehensive revision.
-The guidelines are to be adapted in accordance with the new provisions on the handling of therapeutic products contained in the Ordinance on Integrity and Transparency in the Therapeutic Products Sector (VITH, SR 812.214.31), as well as international recommendations and current industry codes.
+Various developments which have occurred since the guidelines were last revised in 2013 now call for a comprehensive revision.
+The Central Ethics Committee (CEC) has appointed a broad-based working group to revise the guidelines.
+They are to be adapted in accordance with the new provisions on the handling of therapeutic products contained in the Ordinance on Integrity and Transparency in the Therapeutic Products Sector (TPITO, SR 812.214.31), as well as international recommendations and current industry codes.
 The applicability of the guidelines is also to be extended: they are no longer addressed exclusively to physicians but also to other healthcare professionals – specifically, nurses.
 Greater attention will be given to the medtech sector and to the development of professional guidelines.
-The Central Ethics Committee (CEC) has appointed a broad-based subcommittee to revise the SAMS guidelines.
+The guideline proposal was open for public consultation from 29 November 2021 until 25 February 2022.
+The publication is planned for summer 2022.

 Professor Daniel Scheidegger, Arlesheim, SAMS Vice President (Chair)